Greetings followers of Guys Like Romance, Too!

 Just shoot me.

-And then the was Anthony is available now at Secret Craving Publishing
+And then there was Anthony is available now at Secret Cravings Publishing and all online stores.

 Jaxx Steele has left the building!